-Heat exchanger is the one of the most important processes in engineering which transfers the heat between flowing fluids means is the process of transfer of heat from one fluid to another fluid.
+Heat exchanger is the one of the most important processes in engineering which transfers the heat between flowing fluids, means a process to transfer heat from one fluid to another fluid.
 To transfer internal thermal energy between two or more fluids at different temperatures heat exchanger is used.
-In usually fluids are not mix most of the heat exchanger.
-Mostly heat exchangers are using petroleum power refrigeration and air conditioning, alternate fuels and automobiles field day to day its uses increases.
+Usually fluids are not mixed in most of the heat exchangers.
+Mostly heat exchangers are used in petroleum, power, refrigeration and air conditioning, alternate fuels and automobile fields and day to day its uses are increasing.
 In a transient manner, heat transfer between fluids takes place through a separating wall or into and out of a wall in a heat exchanger.
-Fluids are separated by a heat transfer surface in many heat exchangers, and ideally, they do not mix or leak is direct transfer type, or simply recuperates heat exchangers are referred to as.
-In an indirect type of heat exchanger simply regenerator's thermal energy storage and release through the exchanger surface or matrix there is intermittent between the hot and cold fluids.
-Shell-and tube exchangers like automobile radiators, condensers, evaporators, air preheaters, and cooling towers due to pressure difference and matrix or valve switching usually having fluid leakage from one fluid stream to the other.
+Fluids are separated by a heat transfer surface in many heat exchangers, and ideally, they do not mix or leak.
 Sometimes it referred to as a sensible heat exchanger if there is no phase change occurs in any of the fluids in the exchanger.

-1.2 General criteria for materials selection:
+1.2 General criteria for materials selection

-A general procedure that could be used for identifying the most appropriate material for a specific heat exchanger application would consist of the following steps. - Define the heat exchanger requirements - Establish a strategy for evaluating candidate materials - Identify candidate materials - Evaluate materials in depth Special considerations which affect materials selection include:
+A general procedure that could be used for identifying the most appropriate material for a specific heat exchanger application would consist of the following steps. -Define the heat exchanger requirements -Establish a strategy for evaluating candidate materials -Identify candidate materials -Evaluate materials in depth Special considerations which affect materials selection.

-1.3 Physical Properties:
+1.3 Physical Properties